Bodix/Evolunity/README.md

 - `BinarySerializer` - Utility for serializing objects.
 - `StringEncryptor` - Utility for encrypting strings.
 - `Enum` - Utility for parsing and working with enums.
+- `Angle` - Utility for working with angles.
 - `RegexPatterns` - Set of default regular expression patterns.

 ### Unity components